You probably already own the screen.

 iPad display vs buying a dedicated screen.

 Same always-on family display, four ways to get there.
-Prices verified May 2026.
+Prices verified June 2026.

 One calendar.
 Everyone sees it.
-Anywhere.

 HomeHQ runs on the Google Calendar your family already uses.
-Connect it once and everything syncs two-way — so the kitchen iPad, every iPhone, the web, and even an Android phone all show the same plan.
-Nobody gets left out, and nobody has to switch.
+Connect it once and every change shows up everywhere — the kitchen iPad and every iPhone show the same plan.
+Nothing to migrate, nobody to convince.

 - ✓Color-coded per person, automatically.